 Welcome to Kalimantan

 Borneo Island is the land of Dayak tribes and lush rainforests containing some of the richest flora and fauna in the world.
-The Indonesian part of Borneo is called “Kalimantan” and covers the lower two-thirds of the island.
-The northern part of Borneo Island consists of Malaysian Sabah & Sarawak and the tiny oil-rich sultanate, Brunei.
+The Indonesian part of Borneo is called “Kalimantan” and covers about two-thirds of the island.
+The north-western part of Borneo Island consists of Malaysian Sabah & Sarawak and the tiny oil-rich sultanate, Brunei.

 Kalimantan has an intriguing history of sultanates and traditional Dayak tribes, with a wealth of ecological and cultural treasures that survive deep within the rainforests of the world’s third's largest island.
 With its legacy of Chinese, Malay, Hindu, Muslim, and Dutch influences, there is a virtual mosaic of traditions flourishing in the bustling seaports and riverside cities to be discovered.